Key Regulatory Considerations for Importing Cosmetics into Singapore

 - LED lights used in dental kits (note that whitening gel is considered a cosmetic product)

-In terms of product safety, we need to consider the main components, such as the composition, labelling, claims, and whether the product manufactured meets the specifications set.
-Additionally, the product must go through a cosmetic product notification process, including safety evaluations, to ensure compliance with local regulations.
+In terms of product safety, companies need to consider the main components, such as the composition, labelling, claims, and whether the product manufactured meets the specifications set.

 Labelling of cosmetics should contain the key information below: